 Baby B roaming the streets of Strasbourg, France

-Not that we ever lost our passion for travel, but it did lose some of its sparkle when it became a normal routine.
-Our new perspective on life has given us an appreciation for the travel experiences we have together.
+This new perspective on life has given us an appreciation for the travel experiences we have together.
 The excitement of dreaming and planning has returned.
-The butterflies have come back before boarding the airplane.
+The stomach butterflies have returned.

-We look forward to staying at nice hotels and eating at fancy restaurants, something we found challenging when we were living on a shoestring travel budget.
+We look forward to staying at nice hotels and eating at fancy restaurants, something we found challenging when we were living on a backpacker’s shoestring budget.

 We’ve been able to have a family, find great corporate jobs and introduce our little man to 6 countries in his first year of life – and we think that’s pretty awesome!
 We’re proving to ourselves, and other young families, that it can be done.

-It hasn’t been easy balancing work, baby, blog and travel – and there are certainly times when we want to run away to India – but we feel very fortunate to have found balance.
+It hasn’t been easy balancing work, baby, blog and travel – and there are certainly times when we want to run away to a remote island in the South Pacific – but we feel very fortunate to have found balance.

 What about you?
 How do you balance work, family and travel?

 Share your tips and tricks in the comments section below, we’d love to read them!